 Commerce Snapshot and Restore

 SAP also has a standard snapshot/restore mechanism.
-For the database, it is backed up as blob.
-Now it is not possible to backup only a subset of tables or records via this mechanism.
-For the backup, the commerce part is paused, then the system creates a snapshot of the database and media, and then resumes the system back.
-For the Restore process, the Commerce platform is stopped completely, the existing media blob and the database are replaced with the snapshots, and the platform is re-deployed.
-Snapshots can be copied and restored on other environments.Customizations and Build Process in Commerce Cloud
+For the database, it is backed up as a blob.
+Now, it is not possible to back up only a subset of tables or records via this mechanism.
+For the backup, the commerce part is paused, then the system creates a snapshot of the database and media, and then resumes the system.

-How do you get your customizations into Commerce Cloud.
+How do you get your customizations into Commerce Cloud?
 The CCv2 system builds the system automatically directly from the source code repository.
 The Commerce App and other SAP modules are updated monthly, so new automation features and bug fixes will be applied regularly.
-The system merge the commerce app and custom code and build it into containers.
+The system merges the Commerce App and custom code and builds them into containers.
 The container is deployed into the target environment or environments.
-At the diagram below, there are three components:- CCv2 Platform (blue)

 - CCv2 Commerce Release (yellow)

-- CCv2 App XYZ (black) – a module or application from SAP supposed to extend Commerce and Platform functionality (mix-in features)
+- CCv2 App XYZ (black) — a module or application from SAP that is supposed to extend Commerce and Platform functionality (mix-in features)

-- list of extensions (similar to what we had in localextensions.xml)
+- List of extensions (similar to what we had in

-- properties (key / value / environment /or persona as it is called here/)
+localextensions.xml) - Properties (key / value / environment / or persona, as it is called here)

 - “Storefront”

-- Frontend type traffic (from shop web app)
+- Frontend type traffic (from the shop web app)

 - Many small concurrent requests = high amount of CPU